 As a concept, it was first designed by Ivan Sutherland in 1968, which is now a reality after almost four decades, the fine maker of The Sword of Damocles, widely considered to be the first virtual reality (VR) and augmented reality (AR) head-mounted display (HMD) system.

 With the advancements, increased popularity, and adaptation, organizations today are employing Virtual reality as a strategy to influence their customers.
-In this blog, I will talk about Why Virtual Reality Is The Next Big Leap in Marketing!
+In this blog, we would explore more about Why Virtual Reality Is The Next Big Leap in Marketing!

 The Marketing Context

-Virtual reality has immense potential to transform the way we are experiencing things today, it can extend anywhere to experiencing The Himalayas through Virtual headsets while being in office to doing meditation or yoga on a beach using VR headsets.
+It has immense potential to transform the way we are experiencing things today, it can extend anywhere from experiencing The Himalayas through Virtual headsets while being in office to doing meditation or yoga on a beach using VR headsets.

 Let’s look at some key factors around the need to adopt Virtual reality, know about companies who are really serious about virtual reality and some quick delighting examples of how marketers are using Virtual reality to create memorable experiences today.

-Why do Marketers need to adapt to VR quickly?
+Why do Marketers need to adapt VR quickly?

 The major challenge faced by marketers today is around awareness and engagement with the brand, the promises which VR brings to the table is that it’s going to be immersive, impactful, unique and memorable experiences for your customers.